derdoktor667/DShotRMT/README.md

 1.  **Signal Generation (TX):** The library uses an RMT 'bytes_encoder'.
 This encoder is configured with the specific pulse durations for DShot '0' and '1' bits based on the selected speed (e.g., DSHOT300, DSHOT600).
 When a user calls `sendThrottle()`, the library constructs a 16-bit DShot frame (11-bit throttle, 1-bit telemetry request, 4-bit CRC) and hands it to the RMT encoder.
 The RMT hardware then autonomously generates the correct electrical signal on the specified GPIO pin.

 2.  **Bidirectional Telemetry (RX):** For bidirectional communication, the library configures a second RMT channel in receive mode on the same GPIO. **An external pull-up resistor (e.g., 2k Ohm to 3.3V) is required for this to work.** When the ESC sends back a telemetry signal, the RMT peripheral captures it.
 An interrupt service routine (ISR) intelligently differentiates between different frame lengths.
-    -   For **eRPM telemetry**, the ISR decodes the 21-bit GCR frame using the common DShot logic.
+        For **eRPM telemetry**, the ISR recovers the NRZ bitstream using clock recovery techniques and then decodes the 21-bit GCR frame using the common DShot logic.
 It correctly interprets the `eeem mmmm mmmm` extended format to calculate the motor's period and derive a highly accurate RPM value.
-    -   For **full telemetry**, it decodes the 110-bit GCR frame to extract temperature, voltage, and current.
+        -   For **full telemetry**, it recovers the NRZ bitstream, decodes the 110-bit GCR frame, and extracts temperature, voltage, and current.
         The resulting data is stored in thread-safe `atomic` variables, which can be polled via the `getTelemetry()` method.
 ## ⏱️ DShot Timing Information

 The DShot protocol defines specific timing characteristics for each mode.
 The following table outlines the bit length, T1H (high time for a '1' bit), T0H (high time for a '0' bit), and frame length for the supported DShot modes: